varasys/zfsync/README.md

 ### Interacting with the remote backup server

+The following commands just forward standard zfs commands to the remote server. `zfsync` is specifically designed to backup encrypted datasets on marginally trusted third party servers, and there is no expectation that the person performing the backup has any access to the remote backup server other than through these commands.
+These commands should be secure because the remote backup server is configured to run from the authorized_keys file on a non-privileged user, and access to the datasets is restricted to just the children of the dataset specified in the `zfsync server <dataset>` command.

 **zfsync list** *\<host\>* [options] *\<dataset\>* ...

 This command executes `zfs list [options] \<dataset_root\>/\<dataset\> ...` on the remote backup server to allow the datasets on the backup server to be queried from the local computer.
 The options are the same options that apply to the `zfs list` command.
 Note that the remote backup server automatically prepends the \<dataset_root\> (from the command string in the authorized_keys file).